 2) Improve Ingredients

-Each school will be equipped with at least one salad bar so students can customize their meal with foods they enjoy.
+-Each school is equipped with at least one salad bar so students can customize their meal with foods they

 5) Flavored Milk